 But the downside is that if your review isn’t that good and doesn’t make sales, you’ll lose money, and I explain the general idea behind successfully doing affiliate marketing with pay per click here.

-Step 10: Once the review is set up, create more reviews.
+8) Once the first review is set up, create more reviews:

 As I said before, practicing selling high ticket items through the strategy above may be something you’re shy about at first, but I promise you that if you stay consistent at making these reviews, the way I laid it out, you’ll be making more of them, with more confidence and better quality overtime.